Regal (musician)

-Regal, is an electronic music producer and DJ.
-Regal’s sound is eclectic, best categorized as Techno or Acid Techno, but with Trance and Electro influences.
+Regal, also known as ACIDBOY, is an electronic music producer and DJ.
+His sound is eclectic, best categorized as techno or acid techno, but with trance and electro influences.
 Aside from his solo career, Regal established his record label Involve Records in 2012, which has since signed artists such as Amelie Lens, Ellen Allien, Alignment, Boston 168 and Lady Starlight, to name a few.

 Career

 Regal was born and raised in Madrid and is of Italian descent.
-He shot to the forefront of the techno spectrum in 2012, after releasing productions met with widespread critical acclaim by the worldwide Techno scene.
+He shot to the forefront of the techno spectrum in 2012, after releasing productions met with widespread critical acclaim by the worldwide techno scene.
 Besides a string of original releases on his Involve Records imprint, Regal has been signed to labels such as Figure, Enemy, Rekids, BPitch Control and Exhale.

-The Madrid based producer has worked on collaborations with artists of the caliber of Len Faki and Amelie Lens.
+The Madrid-based producer has worked on collaborations with artists of the caliber of Len Faki and Amelie Lens.

-Early Years
+Early years

-Regal’s debut release Mute EP arrived back in 2012 when he was signed to Dustin Zahn's label Enemy.
+Regal's debut release Mute EP arrived back in 2012 when he was signed to Dustin Zahn's label Enemy.
 Shortly after he founded his own label Involve and released its first EP Involve 01.
-In 2016, Figure released a collaboration between Len Faki and Regal entitled The End, marking Regal’s third release on the record label at that time.
+In 2016, Figure released a collaboration between Len Faki and Regal entitled The End, marking Regal's third release on the record label at that time.
 The EP created quite some noise from critics, some even jokingly naming the duo Faki Regal.
 This led Regal to remix renowned acts like Nina Kraviz and later, in more recent years, Ellen Allien, Emmanuel Top (one of his key early influences) and many more.
-While, on the other hand, Regal’s own productions have been remixed by heavyweight artists such as Mark Broom, Charlotte de Witte and Radio Slave, among others.
+While, on the other hand, Regal's own productions have been remixed by heavyweight artists such as Mark Broom, Charlotte de Witte or Radio Slave.